kant/HackBox/README.md

 ## Remote Deployment

 Deploys are done via Git.
-Every user deploying needs to have access get access to the Azure portal to acquire Git access.
+Every user deploying needs to have access to the Azure portal to acquire Git access.

 See the [production][] docs for more information on gaining access and setting up a production git remote.